 What is Laser Therapy?

 Laser therapy is a non-invasive treatment that uses specific wavelengths to gently pass through the skin without discomfort or breaking the skin.
 The laser uses infrared light to treat areas of injury for acute or chronic pain, as well as wounds and lesions.
-It uses Low-intensity light therapy (L.I.L.T) for medical and rehabilitation treatments.
-Not to be confused with a high-intensity laser which is used for laser surgery.
-This method of treatment has very successful means across a large span.
+Laser therapy uses Low-intensity light therapy (L.I.L.T) for medical and rehabilitation treatments, not to be confused with a high-intensity light laser which is used for laser surgery.
+This method of treatment has very successful means across a large span of treatment practices.

 Conditions treated by Laser Therapy?